ssmhkc/go-ui-template/README.md

 ## Coding Challange
 Please,
-- Fork this template project
+- Fork or clone the template project
 - Create at least one component
-  - Component 1: We want to list games up to 5.
+  - Component 1: Lists games up to 5.
 It may fit all page completely.
-  - Component 2: We want to list games up to 100.
+  - Component 2: Lists games up to 100.
-  - Component 3: We want to display a game in game card.
+  - Component 3: Displays metadata of a game in a game card.
+  - Component 4: Displays a game before playing it

 You are completely free in styling, designing and coding.